5 Archaeological Discoveries That Confirmed the Bible in 2025

 Archaeologists discovered:

-• Two massive water reservoirs — much larger than a common pool, with capacity greater than a modern Olympic pool
+1. Two massive water reservoirs — far larger than an ordinary pool, with a capacity greater than a modern Olympic swimming pool

-• Two structural limestone towers that supported the system
+3. Two structural towers of limestone that supported the system

 The Towers and Their History